julia-kraus/RedWineClassification/README.md

 Preliminary analysis of the dataset for a better

 ### Feature Selection
 The dataset has 11 features.
-This might be too much, regarding the small dataset.
+These might be too many, regarding the small dataset.
 Also, not all of them might influence the target variable.
 Reduce the number of features/dimensionality of the dataset while losing as little information as possible.

 ### Model Training
 Train one machine learning model.
 You can choose between a clustering, classification or regression algorithm.